The intersections I work from are queer (2SLGBTIAQ+), polyam, kink, alternative family, body positive, and I specialize in religious trauma.

 BA Human Services, and Diploma in Social Service Work (SSW)

 Fees are based on a variety of factors that are not limited to income.
-Some things to consider include: student loans, survivor credit card debt, access to employment, immigration / refugee/ precarious status, disability, or supporting others beyond immediate family.
+Some things to keep in mind as you consider a lower sliding scale spot include: student loans, survivor credit card debt, access to employment, immigration / refugee/ precarious status, disability, or supporting others beyond immediate family.
 Because some of these factors might influence your decision making, we can work together to determine what rate is appropriate for your needs.
-I am open to discuss payment options before or during our first session.
-Then you may be added to a wait list for a sliding-scale sessions.

 |Annual Income||Cost per Session (50 min)|